XhmikosR/notepad2-mod/Readme-mod.txt

 * Word auto-completion
 * Syntax highlighting support for AutoHotkey, AutoIt3, AviSynth, Bash, CMake, Inno Setup, LaTeX, Lua, NSIS, Ruby, and Tcl scripts
+* Improved support for NFO ANSI art
+* Support for replacing Windows Notepad using a clean, unintrusive registry-based method
+* Other various minor changes and tweaks

 Supported Operating Systems:
 * Windows 2000 (when compiled with WDK, which is the default build)